tiborsimon/tiborsimon.github.io/_posts/2015-07-10-project-management-in-evernote.md

 # Task Phases

 In this section we will get familiar with the actual usage of the System.
-We will start with the summary of the different task phases, and then we are going to delve into the details of each phase.
+We will start with the summary of the different project phases, and then we are going to delve into the details of each phase.

 ## Phase Workflow

-By using the system, each task you are working on can go through 6 phases.
+By using the system, each project you are working on can go through 6 phases.

 ### Creation phase

-This is the phase when you create a new task note and assign a unique ID to it, and do the administrative work.
+This is the phase when you create a new project note and assign a unique ID to it, and do the administrative work.

 ### Brainstorming phase

-After the creation phase, optionally you can have a brainstorming phase, where you can add ideas to the task, which might help you the work.
+After the creation phase, optionally you can have a brainstorming phase, where you can add ideas to the project, which might help you the work.
 During the work phase you are allowed to add ideas too.

 ### Working phase

-In this phase you are working on the task.
+In this phase you are working on the project.
 You create subtasks and to keep your work and the corresponding information organized.

 ### Hold phase

-If you have encountered a problem, which you can’t solve by your own, or you are waiting for another person, you can put the task into hold.
-You drag and drop the task to the 2_on_hold notebook, and do the necessary administrative work.
+If you have encountered a problem, which you can’t solve by your own, or you are waiting for another person, you can put the project into hold.
+You drag and drop the project to the 2_on_hold notebook, and do the necessary administrative work.

 ### Completed phase

-After you have done with the task, you put the task note into the 3_completed notebook.
+After you have done with the project, you put the project note into the 3_completed notebook.

 ### Obsolete phase

-If the task became obsolete you simply drop it to the 4_obsoleted notebook.
+If the project became obsolete you simply drop it to the 4_obsoleted notebook.
 Note that you can pull it out again if it became active again.

 # Use cases

 After you got familiar with the phases, let’s look at the concrete steps for the phases.

-## Create a new task
+## Create a new project

-When you were assigned by a new task or you came up an idea you will working on, you create and administrate a new task note.
+When you were assigned by a new project or you came up an idea you will working on, you create and administrate a new project note.
 The steps are the following:

-1. Copy the content of the task note template.
+1. Copy the content of the project note template.
 1. Create a new note in the 0_pool notebook.
-1. Name your task.
+1. Name your project.
 1. Paste the copied template to the created note.
 1. Assign an ID to the note by adding a tag named after the ID.
-1. Write a short description of your task.
+1. Write a short description of your project.
-1. Create a folder in your tasks root folder.
+1. Create a folder in your projects root folder.
 1. In the associated file section update the link  and date .
 1. In the subtask section update the “Task created” row with the current timestamp in both date fields.
 1. If you have list the decencies in the dependency section.
-1. If you have list the corresponding tasks.
+1. If you have list the corresponding projects.
-1. If you are using the admin note, create a new row into the task list, and fill out the fields (set status to NOT_STARTED).
+1. If you are using the admin note, create a new row into the project list, and fill out the fields (set status to NOT_STARTED).
-1. If you are using log notes, log that you have created a new task.
+1. If you are using log notes, log that you have created a new project.

-At this point you have a task that you haven’t started yet.
-If you have further ideas before you start, the task will enter to the brainstorming phase.
-After you start the task, the task will enter the working phase as it will moved to the 1_ongoing notebook.
+At this point you have a project that you haven’t started yet.
+If you have further ideas before you start, the project will enter to the brainstorming phase.
+After you start the project, the project will enter the working phase as it will moved to the 1_ongoing notebook.

-## Add an idea for the task
+## Add an idea for the project

-If you have any idea for the task during the creation phase or the working phase or even during the hold phase, you can add ideas to the task.
+If you have any idea for the project during the creation phase or the working phase or even during the hold phase, you can add ideas to the project.

-1. Write your idea in the brainstorming section of the task note into the next point.
+1. Write your idea in the brainstorming section of the project note into the next point.

-## Remove an idea from the task
+## Remove an idea from the project

-If you have thought that an idea won’t work for that task, you always do the following by keeping mind the deletion is forbidden rule:
+If you have thought that an idea won’t work for that project, you always do the following by keeping mind the deletion is forbidden rule:

 1. Select the idea you want to remove.
 1. Change its formatting to strikethrough.

 ## Adding new subtask

-During the work, you have finished a subtask, or just by starting the task and you want to create new subtask(s) you will be working on.
+During the work, you have finished a subtask, or just by starting the project and you want to create new subtask(s) you will be working on.

 ### Header part